 - April 11, 1992 - The game is released in Europe.

 Press Conference Reveal

-Blue coloring aside, the logo is pretty much exactly the same as the final Japanese version, as is the wood border (although the border is one block taller in the prototype).
+Colors aside, the logo is pretty much exactly the same as the final Japanese version, as is the wood border (although the border is one block taller here).
 Behind the logo, however, is a brown map-style drawing of the mushroom-shaped island used as the overworld at this point in development.

 Very different than the final, aside from the border and Mario's overworld sprite.
 On the top side of the border is Small Mario walking (albeit using very different sprites), the lives counter, the stage number (using a World-Level style similar to the pre-Super Mario Bros.
 3 games), and (for whatever reason) coin and score counters.

 There are four "Worlds", at least three of which have a Fortress (seemingly looking no different than the final) at the end.
 The domed mushroom-like house is clearly a starting point, not unlike the START tiles of Super Mario Bros.
 3, with World 2 to the right.

 Interestingly, the prologue cutscene of Super Mario World: Super Mario Advance 2 ends with a shot of the first world as it appears in the in-game overworld before fading to a brown map-style drawing of it, after which the logo appears.

 The backgrounds of the outdoor areas are similar to those used in the final, aside from the presence of circular "donut" clouds.
 Judging from their positioning between shots, they were likely implemented as a separate independently-scrolling background layer.

 The HUD is very similar to the final version.
 Only the Bonus Star counter is missing, with the coin counter in its place rather than above the score, and the lives counter is right-justified rather than centered.